Your Wolves gossip round-up

 - Published

-We're already five days into the January transfer window, so here's a brief round-up of the best Wolves transfer gossip to drop so far:
+We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Wolves transfer gossip to drop so far:

-Wanderers are interested in bringing full-back Matt Doherty back to Molineux for a second spell in the Midlands, with the Republic of Ireland defender having fallen well down the pecking order at Tottenham (Football Insider), external.
+Wolves have been given fresh hope of signing Renato Sanches, who is expected to leave Lille this month.
+(Give Me Sport), external

-Atletico Madrid are interested in taking former Wolves' former Barcelona defender Nelson Semedo back to Spain after losing Kieran Trippier to Newcastle (Marca), external.
+Bruno Lage is also interested in signing Mexico defender Carlos Salcedo and his international team-mate Raul Jimenez could help seal the deal.
+(W Deportes via Molineux News), external

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.